timewarrior-synchronize/timew-sync-server/README.md

 The `add-key` subcommand supports the following flags:
 - `--path` (**required**): Specifies the path to a public key and associates it with the user.
 - `--id` (**required**): Specifies the user id.
 - `--keys-location`: Specifies the folder holding the authorized keys.
-Defualt: `authorized_keys`
+Default: `authorized_keys`

 **Note:** If you are running the server inside a docker container, you have to copy the key into the container first: